Headbands of Hope

 Headbands of Hope, LLC is an organization founded by Jessica Ekstrom.
 For every item sold, a headband is donated to a child battling cancer.
 Since its launch in 2012, Headbands of Hope has donated over 1 million headbands to hospitals across the United States and in twenty-two countries.
 Headbands of Hope products are available in thousands of stores across the world.
-They have been featured on TV, in magazines, and endorsed by celebrities such as Lea Michele.
 Headbands of Hope operates as a for-profit organization.

 History

 Headbands of Hope was created by Ekstrom after an internship at the Make-A-Wish Foundation in 2011.
 Noticing the popularity of headbands over wigs with girls battling cancer, Ekstrom created a product specifically for these children.
 The organization launched in April 2012, and by January 31, 2013, the organization had donated more than 3,000 headbands.
 TOMS Shoes, a supporter of the organization, provided the business model of sending the headbands to hospitals, rather than individual patients.
 The company has expanded to sell other hair accessories as well, such as claw clips and hats in more recent years.
 In 2019 the program was expanded to include children with illnesses other than cancer, as they had more headbands to donate than recipients.